ebru-oner/SimpleDataAnalysis/README.md

 # Exploratory Data Analysis

-Understand the underlying patterns, structures and relationships within the dataset befire applying modeling and hypothesis testing.
+Understand the underlying patterns, structures and relationships within the dataset before applying modeling and hypothesis testing.

 - Understanding the data structure
-- Detecting outliers ana anomalies
+- Detecting outliers and anomalies
 - Uncovering patterns and relationships
 - Generating hypothesis